 Cons:

-- no protection against GMO’s in the feed
+- No protection against GMOs in the feed (more about GMOs here)

-- use of antibiotics and hormones unknown, likely prevalent
+- Use of antibiotics and hormones is unknown, likely prevalent

-Organic butter comes from cows who are fed an organic diet.
+Organic butter comes from cows that are fed an organic diet.
 The grain feed and butter production processes conform to and are certified by the US Department of Agriculture.

 Pros:

-- cows used to produce butter were not treated with artificial hormones (important because 60-80% of the hormones injected to cows are filtered through to milk products [source])
+- Cows used to produce butter were not treated with artificial hormones (important because 60-80% of the hormones injected into cows are filtered through to milk products)

 Cons:

-- ratio of omega 6 to omega 3 is unbalanced with a higher level of omega 6
+- The ratio of omega 6 to omega 3 is unbalanced, with a higher level of omega 6

-- on average, costs twice as much as conventional butter
+- On average, it costs twice as much as conventional butter

 In my humble opinion, it doesn’t make sense to buy cultured butter unless you can guarantee it was produced by grass-fed cows.
-The cost is simply too great.
-It would be better to obtain a high quality crème fraiche from a cheesemaker, culture your own buttermilk with raw cream from a local grass-fed cow and use that to make cultured butter.
+The difference in cost is simply too great.
+It would be better to obtain a high-quality crème fraiche from a cheesemaker, culture your own buttermilk with raw cream from a local grass-fed cow, and use that cultured cream to make cultured butter.

 Pros: